moskytw/mosql/docs/result.rst

     {'person_id': 'mosky', 'detail_id': [4, 3], 'val': ['It is my second address.', 'It is my first address.'], 'key': 'address'}, {'person_id': 'mosky', 'detail_id': [10, 2, 1], 'val': ['It is my third email.', 'It is my second email.', 'It is my first email.'], 'key': 'email'}

-The `Model` will cache the changes, so you need to use Model's :py:meth:`~mosql.result.Model.save` to save changes back.
+The `Model` will cache the changes, so you need to use Model's :py:meth:`~mosql.result.Model.save` to save the changes back.

 ::